Sled dog racing: Format

 Although some races are unsanctioned, held under the sole guidance of a local club, many races fall under one of three international organizations.
 In the United States and Canada, ISDRA (International Sled Dog Racing Association) sanctions many races.
 In Europe ESDRA (European Sled Dog Racing Association) provides sanctioning, and the IFSS (International Federation of Sleddog Sports) sanctions World Cup races all over the world, as well as a world championship race every two years.

 For the race to be sanctioned, a variety of rules must be followed.
 For example, the ISDRA sanctioning rules specify that all hazards must be avoided, distances must be reported correctly, and the trail must be clearly described to the competitors.
 The racers have a duty to treat their dogs humanely, and performance-enhancing substances are strictly forbidden.

-Dryland Dog Sled Racing is a variant where competitors use a rig (3–4-wheeled cart with a locking brake and handle/steering wheel), a scooter, a bicycle (Bikejoring), or remain on foot (Canicross), racing on packed dirt trails instead of snow.
+Dryland sled dog racing is a variant where competitors use a rig (3–4-wheeled cart with a locking brake and handle/steering wheel), a scooter, a bicycle (bikejoring), or remain on foot (canicross), racing on packed dirt trails instead of snow.
+Dryland sled dog racing is popular in Australia where the majority of snowfall occurs in national parks which restricts dogs from entering.

 Another mode of dogsled racing is the freight race, in which a specified weight per dog is carried in the sled.
 This type of race only has about 1 to 5 dogs pulling the sled or scooter at one time.

 There is also a huge following in the UK with the British Siberian Husky Racing Association providing premier racing on top-class trails.